These Easy Pineapple Ladoo make a fantastically simple dessert to celebrate festive occasions and are perfect to have as a quick afternoon snack too.

 Diwali this year will be celebrated on the 19th of October, and since it's just around the corner, I thought it would be fun to share with you one of my favourite Indian desserts.

-I love the coconut & pineapple combo, so making these pineapple ladoo has been high on my things-to-cook list.
+I love the coconut & pineapple combo, so making this pineapple ladoo has been high on my things-to-cook list.

 It's one of those must-have quick treat recipes, that's perfect to make if you have a busy family and/or lifestyle.

-To save some time I’ve made these pineapple ladoo using canned pineapple, which I find a very convenient alternative to fresh fruit.
+To save some time I’ve made this pineapple ladoo using canned pineapple, which I find a very convenient alternative to fresh fruit.

 It's easy to find at the supermarket, and it keeps your food wastage to a minimum, not to mention it's handy to stock up in your pantry and use for all sorts of recipes.